canonical/ubuntu-core-docs/docs/reference/assertions/repair.md

 (reference-assertions-repair)=
 # repair

-A _repair assertion_ is a unique type of [assertion](/reference/assertions/index) that is designed to be a **last resort feature** to repair unresponsive Ubuntu Core devices.
+A _repair assertion_ is a unique type of {ref}`assertion <ref-index_assertions>` that is designed to be a **last resort feature** to repair unresponsive Ubuntu Core devices.
 Such devices are connected to a network but are otherwise beyond what can be fixed with a regular snapd refresh.

 Repair assertions:
 - can only be issued by Canonical